Middle East Is A Continent

 Cultural and Historical Factors Shaping the Middle East's Identity

 The Middle East's identity extends far beyond its geographical boundaries.
-Its history is deeply interwoven with the development of major religions (Judaism, Christianity, Islam), the rise and fall of empires (Persian, Roman, Ottoman), and the evolution of trade routes that connected the East and the West.
+Which means its history is deeply interwoven with the development of major religions (Judaism, Christianity, Islam), the rise and fall of empires (Persian, Roman, Ottoman), and the evolution of trade routes that connected the East and the West.
 These historical and cultural factors have contributed to the region’s unique character and contributed to its distinct identity, solidifying its recognition as a cohesive area, despite its transcontinental nature.

 • Religious Significance: The Middle East holds immense religious importance for Judaism, Christianity, and Islam.
 Many significant holy sites are located within this region, influencing its culture and its history for thousands of years.
 This religious significance transcends purely geographical limitations.